Wind power in Turkey

-The state-owned Electricity Generation Company (EÜAŞ) has about 20% of the market, and there are many private companies.
-The highest ever daily share of wind was 25%, in 2022.
+In 2021, the state-owned Electricity Generation Company (EÜAŞ) had about 20% of the market, and there were many private companies.
+The highest ever daily share of wind power was 25%, in 2022.

 Building new wind farms is cheaper than running existing coal plants which depend on imported coal.

-According to modelling by Carbon Tracker, new wind will be cheaper than all existing coal plants by 2027.
+According to modelling by Carbon Tracker in 2020, new wind will be cheaper than all existing coal plants by 2027.

 History

 Some of the earliest windmills were built 400 years ago out of stone.

 Using wind from the Aegean Sea, these mills were used to grind wheat into flour until the 1970s.
 On windy days a mill could grind 20 sacks of wheat (about 320 kg) in an hour, and corn and barley were also milled.

 Such historic windmills on the Bodrum Peninsula are being restored for tourism.

 Likewise, on Bozcaada, two derelict mills have been reconstructed and are used for tourist demonstrations.

-The first wind farm was built in Izmir in 1998.
+The first wind farm was built in İzmir in 1998.

 While the installed capacity of wind power was 19 megawatts (MW) in 2006, it grew to 140 MW by 2007, and to over 1,600 MW by 2011.
 In the 2010s some windpower was used for carbon offsets.

 A wind turbine factory was completed in 2019, also in İzmir.
 In 2020 1.6 billion euros were invested in wind power.
 Hybrid generation became more popular in the early 2020s.

 Wind farms

-There are about 300 wind farms in Turkey, all onshore, totalling about 4,000 wind turbines.
-In 2022 total installed capacity passed 11 GW, and capacity factor is high at around 40%.
-The company with the most wind power (nine wind farms as of 2022) is Borusan EnBW Enerji, a joint venture between Borusan and Germany power utility Energie Baden-Wurttemberg.
+There are almost 400 wind farms in Turkey, all onshore as of 2025, averaging over 10 turbines per farm.
+Capacity factor is around 33%.

+The company with the most wind power was Borusan EnBW Enerji, a joint venture between Borusan and Germany power utility Energie Baden-Wurttemberg.

 The maximum power of unlicensed installations is 5 MW.
 One billion euros was invested in 2021 and 1.4 GW built: average power rating was over 5 GW, which was higher than other European countries onshore.
 As of 2021 the largest wind farm in the country is Soma, followed by Karaburun.